 - a.
 Market Price

 - b.
 Full Cost Recovery Price

 - c.
+Subsidised Price partial cost recovery

-Subsidised Price
+- d.
+Subsidised Price no cost recovery

 Market pricing (A) is where council sets prices based on the benchmarked competitive prices of alternate suppliers.
 In general market price represents full cost recovery plus an allowance for profit.
 Market prices will be used when other providers exist in the given market, and council needs to meet its obligations under the government's Competitive Neutrality Policy.